Frequently Asked Questions

 These requests are per our legal obligations and customer due diligence requirements according to Regulation 15 and 16 of the Financial Obligation Regulation 2020 (as amended).

-14. What is the Stamp Duty?
+15. What is Stamp Duty?

 Answer: Stamp Duty is a tax charged by the Government on the purchase of a property or on the transfer of a property from one person to another.
+First-time homebuyers are exempt from taxes on purchases up to $2,000,000.00.

 HOUSE AND LAND RATES